libryder/ahn-callengine/README.md

     git clone git://github.com/libryder/ahn-callengine.git
     cd ahn-callengine

-How you specifically setup your Ruby environment is up to you but I recoomend using RVM with Ruby 1.9.2.
+How you specifically setup your Ruby environment is up to you but I reccomend using RVM with Ruby 1.9.2.

     rvm use 1.9.2